futres/fovt-data-pipeline/README.md

 ./example.run.sh
 ```

-This example uses a file that has already been pre-processed (`sample_data_processed.csv`) and tagged with labels that exist in our ontology.
+This example uses a file that has already been pre-processed, `sample_data_processed.csv`, and tagged with labels that exist in our ontology.
 Output is stored in `data/output` and uses processing directives stored in the `config` directory.

 # Complete Process
 Here we follow the complete process for processing FuTRES data.
-It begins with fetching data from GEOME and VertNet.
 The steps below are completed sequentially with outputs from earlier steps, used to feed into outputs from later steps.

 ## STEP 1: Pre-processing
 Pre-processing functions to obtain data from remote sources and populating data tables that are used in the reasoning step.
 This provides summary statistics for the [FuTRES website](https://futres.org/) as well as assembling all data sources into a single file in `data/futres_data_processed.csv`.
 Importantly, this step reports any data that has been removed from the data set during processing into an error log: `data/futres_data_with_errors.csv`